mohamedredaou/mohamedredaou/README.md

-- 👋 Hi, I'm @mohamedredaou
+- 👋 hi!
+I'm mohamed reda
-- 👀 I'm interested in programming and design
+- 👀 I'm a programmer and designer
 - 🌱 I'm currently learning Python programming
 - 🎉 You can see my work and follow me on social media